By Emma Griffin, vice-chair, London Living Streets

 This brought together experience from 70 case studies of roadspace reallocation from general traffic, across 11 countries, with opinions from 200 transport professionals.
 It shows that traffic does not behave like water moving through pipes, finding an easier path as another narrows.
 Instead it is a force of human choice, driven by people making all sorts of different decisions when driving conditions change.
 The respondents in the Cairns study, for example, changed their mode of travel, chose alternative destinations, or the frequency of their journey, consolidated trips, took up car sharing or didn’t make the journey at all.

-In half of the case studies, over 11% of the vehicles which were previously using the road or the area where roadspace for traffic was reduced, could not be found in the surrounding area afterwards.
+In half of the case studies, there was a 11% reduction in number of vehicles across the whole area where roadspace for traffic was reduced, including the main roads.

 More people walk in low-traffic neighbourhoods